Floorp-Projects/Floorp/testing/web-platform/tests/docs/test-suite-design.md

-Each top level directory in the repository corresponds to tests for a single specification, with the exception of `css/` which contains testsuites for CSS WG specifications.
+Each top level directory in the repository corresponds to tests for a single specification, with the exception of `css/` which contains test suites for CSS WG specifications.
 For W3C specs, these directories are typically named after the shortname of the spec (i.e. the name used for snapshot publications under `/TR/`); for WHATWG specs, they are typically named after the subdomain of the spec (i.e. trimming